Elieveee/PersonaPilot/contribute.md

 - Suggest improvements for the career roadmaps
 - Recommend valuable resources for different tech careers
 - Help with community management and support
-- Create tutorials or blog posts about using YGIT
+- Create tutorials or blog posts about using PersonaPilot AI
-- Spread the word about YGIT on social media
+- Spread the word about PersonaPilot AI on social media

 ## Questions?